checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 configuration, you can follow the Unix/Linux directions.
 Otherwise, follow these directions:
 ```
-git clone -c core.autocrlf=false https://github.com/Microsoft/checkedc-llvm
+git clone -c core.autocrlf=false https://github.com/Microsoft/checkedc-llvm llvm
-git checkout master
 ```
 Clang  needs to be placed in the tools subdirectory of LLVM.
-Change to the llvm\tools directory and clone the clang repo:
+Change to the `llvm\tools` directory and clone the clang repo:
 ```
-git clone -c core.autocrlf=false https://github.com/Microsoft/checkedc-clang
+git clone -c core.autocrlf=false https://github.com/Microsoft/checkedc-clang clang
-git checkout master
 ```

 ### Cloning Checked C language tests

 The Checked C language tests live in a project directory for LLVM.
-Change to the llvm\projects\checkedc-wrapper directory and clone the Checked C repo:
+Change to the `llvm\projects\checkedc-wrapper` directory and clone the Checked C repo:
 ```
 git clone https://github.com/Microsoft/checkedc
-git checkout master
 ```

 ## Setting up a build directory